Risk at a Glance

 Are mooncakes found in Singapore safe for consumption?

 SFA has conducted a study to assess the safety of both traditional and snowskin mooncakes.
 Mooncakes were sampled from various food establishments across Singapore and tested for the presence of chemical or microbiological contaminants, including mycotoxins, non-permitted colouring agents and food-borne pathogens (including E. coli.).
-Laboratory test records were also analysed for chemical preservatives in mooncakes.
+Recent laboratory test records were also analysed for chemical preservatives in mooncakes.

 Our study showed that mooncakes found in Singapore are safe for consumption.
 The level of mycotoxins found in the mooncakes was low and not of food safety concern.
 There was no non-permitted colourings detected in traditional mooncakes, including mooncakes that contain salted egg yolks.
 The level of sorbic acid detected in mooncakes was also found to be in compliance with our regulations and not of food safety concern.